Struggling to make a board game? We’ve got your back!

 Unit Testing: Every component of the board game is tested individually

-Stress Testing: The board game is subjected to intense load to evaluate performance even during traffic surges.
+Stress Testing: The board game is subjected to an intense load to evaluate performance even during traffic surges.

 End-to-End Testing: The entire workflow of the game is tested to ensure the board game is functioning as intended.